anatoly314/async-habr-translate/README.md

     console.log(error) // O_o
 })
 ```

-Promises also have a finally method, which does something regardless of success or failure.
-This is similar to baking a dish in an oven: whether the dish burns or not, the oven still needs to be turned off.
+Promises also have a `finally` method, which is executed regardless of the promise's success or failure.
+This can be compared to baking a dish in an oven: whether the dish is cooked perfectly or gets burnt, the oven still needs to be turned off afterward.
 ```javascript
 Promise.resolve('^^').finally(() => {
     // do something